oracle/weblogic-kubernetes-operator/documentation/4.1/content/managing-domains/domain-on-pv/overview.md

 - The operator will run a Kubernetes Job, called an introspector job, that:
     - Merges your WDT model files.
-    - Runs WDT Create Domain tool to create a domain home.
+    - Runs the WDT Create Domain Tool to create a domain home.

 - After the introspector job completes:
-    - The operator creates one or more ConfigMap following the pattern `DOMAIN_UID-weblogic-domain-introspect-cm***`.
+    - The operator creates one or more ConfigMaps following the pattern `DOMAIN_UID-weblogic-domain-introspect-cm***`.
     - The operator subsequently boots your domain's WebLogic Server pods.

 ### Runtime updates

-You control runtime updates to the WebLogic domain configuration using tools, such as Fusion Middleware Control, product-specific WLST functions, the WebLogic Server Administration Console, the Service Bus Console, the WebLogic Remote Console or the JDeveloper.
+You control runtime updates to the WebLogic domain configuration using tools, such as Fusion Middleware Control, product-specific WLST functions, the WebLogic Server Administration Console, the WebLogic Remote Console, the Service Bus Console, or JDeveloper.
 After the initial domain is created, subsequent updates to the source of the WDT model files or any referenced macros _will be ignored_.

 Some changes may require triggering an introspector job.
 For example: